Chapter 7 : Roxy's secret

 I guess I must be truly important to him.
 This small thought brings a smile to my face.

 "James, you don't have to do that."

 "No. No." He cuts in, waving his hand.
 "I have to.
 It's overdue, really.
 People need to know that I've been misleading them about you."

 I want to tell him that it's not his fault.
 But I can't.
-Because, it is
+Because, it is partially his fault.

 James gazes at me, a soft yet melancholic smile gracing his plump lips.
 I've never quite noticed before how they're the exact same shape as his mother's.